PaoloMazzon/JamEngine/Notes.md

   quicker in the future.
  - Alot of Font.c is not verbose and this should be fixed.
  - Go through and check what needs to be optimized
+ - Go through the asset loading function and put each asset's loading bit into its own function
+ - Give tile sheets their own x/y for collisions

 Features
 ========